Robust Question Answering Through Sub-part Alignment: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by NSF Grant IIS-1814522, a gift from Arm, and an equipment grant from NVIDIA.
+This work was partially supported by NSF Grant IIS-1814522 and NSF Grant SHF-1762299.
 The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources used to conduct this research.
-Thanks to Livio Baldini Soares and Daniel Andor for helpful comments on this work.
+Results presented in this paper were obtained using the Chameleon testbed supported by the National Science Foundation.
+Thanks as well to the anonymous reviewers for their helpful comments.